OUC-PVOA/MPT/README.md

 Note: We found the nuScenes and MOT dataset API versions are not compatible, you can switch between them by running 'sh mot_switch_version.sh' (for MOT experiments) or 'sh nuscenes_switch_version.sh' (for nuScenes experiments).
 The default installed versions are for MOT dataset.

 ### Run Demo
-The weights have been placed in the models folder.
+The model weights are placed in the same link as the MPT dataset.
 Then, cd `DSFT_ROOT/src/`.
 The demo result will be saved as a video in `DSFT_ROOT/results/`.

 ```shell
 python demo.py tracking --dataset MPT --load_model ../models/dsft.pth --demo ../videos --pre_hm --ltrb_amodal --pre_thresh 0.5 --track_thresh 0.4 --inference --clip_len 3 --trades --save_video --resize_video --input_h 640 --input_w 960